Arbitrage Bounds for Prices of Weighted Variance Swaps: Problem formulation

-We suppose that $n$ put options with strikes $0<K_1<\ldots<K_n$ and maturity $T$ are traded, at time-0 prices $P_1\clc P_n$.
-In \citep{dh05}, the arbitrage relations among these prices were investigated.
-The facts are as follows.
-A \emph{static portfolio} $X$ is simply a linear combination of the traded assets, with weights $\pi_1\clc \pi_n,\phi,\psi$ on the options, on the underlying asset and on cash respectively, it being assumed that dividend income is re-invested in shares.
-The value of the portfolio at maturity is \be X_T=\sum_{i=1}^n\pi_i[K_i-S_T]^++\phi \Gamma_T S_T+\psi D_T^{-1} \ee and the set-up cost at time 0 is \be X_0=\sum_{i=1}^n\pi_iP_i+\phi S_0+\psi. \ee Note that it does not make any sense a priori to speak about $X_t$ -- the value of the portfolio at any intermediate time -- as this is not determined by the market input and we do not assume the options are quoted in the market at intermediate dates $t\in (0,T)$.
 A \emph{model} $\cM$ is a filtered probability space $(\Omega,\bF=(\cF_t)_{t\in[0,T]},\bP)$ together with a positive $\bF$-adapted process $(S_t)_{t\in[0,T]}$ such that $S_0$ coincides with the given time-0 asset price.
 Given market prices of options, we say that $\cM$ is a \emph{market model} for these options if $M_t=S_t/F_t$ is an $\bF$-martingale (in particular, $S_t$ is integrable) and the market prices equal to the $\bP$--expectations of discounted payoffs.
 In particular, $\cM$ is a market model for put options if $P_i=D_T \bE[K_i-S_T]^+$ for $i=1\clc n$.
 We simply say that $\cM$ is a market model if the set of market options with given prices is clear from the context.
 It follows that in a market model we have joint dynamics on $[0,T]$ of all assets' prices such that the initial prices agree with the market quotes and the discounted prices are martingales.
 By the (easy part of the) First Fundamental Theorem of Asset Pricing \citep{DelbaenSchachermayer:04} the dynamics do not admit arbitrage.

 Our main interest in the existence of a market model and we want to characterise it in terms of the given market quoted prices.
 This requires notions of arbitrage in absence of a model.
 We say that there is \emph{model-independent arbitrage} if one can form a portfolio with a negative setup cost and a non-negative payoff.
 There is \emph{weak arbitrage} if for any model there is a static portfolio $(\pi_1\clc \pi_n,\phi,\psi)$ such that $X_0\leq 0$ but $\bP(X_T\geq 0)=1$ and $\bP[X_T>0]>0$.
 In particular, a model independent arbitrage is a special case of weak arbitrage, as in \citet{co09dnt}.
 Throughout the paper, we say that prices are \emph{consistent with absence of arbitrage} when they do not admit a weak arbitrage.